DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 I've added a task that outputs the deployment address and some handy details to a log.txt file inside whichever directory you deploy from too - comment this call out if you don't want it in the deploy script you're using

 **Todos:**
+This code is far from perfect -> PR's are always welcome!!!

  - [ ] This is not type checking or error checking everything
  - [x] Write address to a file for use in frontends